MicrosoftDocs/entra-docs/docs/external-id/customers/sample-native-authentication-ios-sample-app-call-web-api.md

 [!INCLUDE [add-optional-claims-access](./includes/register-app/add-optional-claims-access.md)]

-## Grant API permissions to the sample app
+## Grant API permissions to the iOS sample app

 Once you've registered both your client app and web API and you've exposed the API by creating scopes, you can configure the client's permissions to the API by following these steps: